Phase-space propagation and stability analysis of the 1-dimensional Schr\"odinger equation for finding bound and resonance states of rotationally excited H$_2$: Results

 The zero contours, $C(l,r)=0$, give the set equilibrium solutions as functions of the angular momentum $r_e(l)=\{r_{s}(l),r_{u}(l)\}$.
 The effective potential can be evaluated along $r_s(l)$ and $r_u(l)$ producing the curves

 on the $\mathcal{E}-l$ plane [\onlinecite{Arango2005}].
 Figure \ref{energy_momentum} shows the classical energy momentum equilibria for the effective potential $V_l(r)$.
-In the figure there are two curves forming a smile pattern,[\onlinecite{Arango2004}] and a straight line in black color.
+In the figure there are two curves forming a smile pattern [\onlinecite{Arango2004}], and a straight line in black color.
 The lowest energy curve is clearly the stable equilibrium, $V_s(l)$, meanwhile the highest energy curve is the unstable equilibrium, $V_u(l)$.
 Between the stable and unstable equilibria there is a straight line with $\mathcal{E}=0$ representing the asymptotic stable equilibrium, $V_a(l)$.
 As the angular momentum increases the curves $V_s(l)$ and $V_u(l)$ approach each other until they finally join forming the right upper vertex observed in figure \ref{energy_momentum}.
 This vertex indicates the highest possible value of $l$ that can hold a potential energy well.

 The curves for classical stable and unstable equilibria enclose an area that contains bound and resonance quantum states.
 The line $V_a(l)$ divides this area in two: the region for bound states with negative energy, and the region for resonance states with positive energy.
 These regions can be seen in figure \ref{energy_momentum}, the points inside the regions are bound and resonance states, points with the same color have the same vibrational quantum number.
-The lattice of quantum states of figure \ref{energy_momentum} does not show quantum monodromy [\onlinecite{Arango2004}], at least for bound and resonance states.